 - The enterprise must be real and operating;

-- The investor must have a controlling interest of at least fifty percent or more in the investment and intends to develop and direct the enterprise; and
+- The investor must have a controlling interest of at least 50% and intends to develop and direct the enterprise; and

 - The enterprise must be more than marginal.

 Citizen of a treaty country: An E-2 applicant must be a citizen of a country that has a qualifying treaty with the United States.
-See https://travel.state.gov /content/visas/en/fees/treaty.html for a list of countries with visa treaties.
-Some major countries, including Brazil, Russia, India, and mainland China, do not have such treaties.
+The Department of State maintains a list of countries with such treaties.5 Some major countries, including Brazil, Russia, India, and mainland China, do not have investor treaties.

-The investment must be substantial: One of the biggest hurdles in obtaining an E-2 visa is whether the applicant is making a “substantial” investment.
+The investment must be substantial: One of the biggest hurdles in obtaining an E-2 visa is making a “substantial” investment.
+While setting up a factory requires significant capital, creating a startup to produce a computer app may need little more than a good computer and some space in the developer’s apartment.
 Substantiality can be met by demonstrating that: (i) the amount invested is substantial in proportion to the total value of the enterprise for similarly established enterprises; or (ii) the amount invested is the normal amount necessary to establish a viable enterprise for new businesses.

 If the actual “at risk” investment is more than half the value of the enterprise, it should meet the substantiality test.
 For example, an investment of $80,000 in a motel valued at $440,000, where the remainder is secured by a mortgage, is not substantial.
 However, if the investment is $150,000 in a $250,000 business, it will meet the substantiality test.
 If the investment is $1 million, where the business costs $10 million, including debt, the investment may be substantial even though the amount invested is only ten percent of the business.

-The investor must have a controlling interest and be able to develop and direct the enterprise: The investor must have control over the U.S. enterprise.
+The investor must have a controlling interest and be able to develop and direct the enterprise: The investor must have control over the U.S. enterprise, and be actively involved in running the business.
 Having fifty percent control is sufficient, even where the fifty percent ownership is in a joint venture.
-This of course, provides an opportunity for two entrepreneurs (presumably friends) from two different treaty countries to apply for E-2 visas based upon 50/50 ownership or a “joint venture” arrangement.
-Thus, co-founders from France and the United Kingdom, each owning fifty percent of the E-2 company, can apply for E-2 visas from both France and the UK.
+This of course, provides an opportunity for two entrepreneurs (presumably friends) from two different treaty countries to apply for E-2 visas based upon 50/50 ownership or a “joint venture” arrangement.6 Thus, co-founders from France and the United Kingdom, each owning fifty percent of the E-2 company, can apply for E-2 visas from both France and the UK.

 Spouses and children: The applicant’s spouse and children under twenty-one may apply for derivative E-2 visas.
 They may attend school, but children cannot work.
 An E-2 spouse is eligible for independent work authorization.
 This gives rise to some creativity as well.
 For example, the United States does not have a E visa treaty with India.
 But if the Indian entrepreneur is married to a treaty citizen (e.g., the United Kingdom), the spouse can apply for the E-2 visa, and the Indian entrepreneur can get independent work authorization and be an executive of a startup.